dgbailey/mixedModels/README.md

 By estimating the standard errors, we obtain a measure of uncertainty associated with the estimated coefficients.
 These standard errors are then used in various statistical procedures, such as hypothesis testing and constructing confidence intervals, to make statistical inferences about the population parameters and assess the significance of the estimated relationships.

+## Constant variance vs. correlated resituals

+Constant variance and independence of residuals are related but distinct concepts in regression analysis.

+Constant variance, also known as homoscedasticity, means that the variability of the residuals is consistent across all levels of the independent variables.
+In other words, the spread or dispersion of the residuals should be constant throughout the range of the predictors.
+This assumption is important because it ensures that the errors have a consistent level of variability and that the model's predictions are equally reliable across the entire range of the independent variables.

+On the other hand, independence of residuals refers to the lack of correlation or dependence between the residuals.
+It assumes that the residuals for different observations are not systematically related to each other.
+In other words, the value of the residual for one observation does not provide any information about the value of the residual for another observation.
+Independence is crucial because it allows us to make valid statistical inferences, conduct hypothesis tests, and construct reliable confidence intervals.

+## Efficiency

+**precision and reliability of the estimated coefficients.**

+In the context of regression analysis, efficiency refers to the statistical efficiency of an estimator, specifically the regression coefficient estimates.
+An efficient estimator is one that achieves the smallest possible variance among all unbiased estimators.

+In ordinary least squares (OLS) regression, the estimated coefficients are the least squares estimates that minimize the sum of squared residuals. ***These estimates are unbiased, meaning that on average, they are equal to the true population values**.
+However, among all unbiased estimators, the OLS estimates are also the most efficient when certain assumptions are met.

+When the assumptions of OLS regression, such as linearity, independence, constant variance, and normality of errors, are met, **the OLS estimators are not only unbiased but also the most efficient.
+In this case, they achieve the smallest possible variances, making them highly desirable for inference and hypothesis testing.**

 ## Sampling distributions for confidence intervals

 ## Tests